Heal and Seal a Leaky Gut – Identify the Cause

 There are several lifestyle, nutritional and supplement interventions that can aid in sealing up a leaky intestine.
 While these are very useful, the first and primary goal is to identify and eliminate the underlying cause.
 Below are potential causes of leaky gut.

-- Gluten may be the #1 trigger but other food allergens are possible.
+1. Gluten and other food sensitivities.
+If you have non-celiac gluten sensitivity and/or celiac, and continue to eat gluten, this can irritate yout gut lining causing intestinal permeablity.
+Other food allergens or sensitivities are also possible.
 Other potential offenders include dairy, egg, soy and corn.
 Food sensitivities are unique to an individual and can be identified with a blood test.

-- When there are microbial infections in the GI tract, chemicals are released that widen the spaces between cells.
+4. GI infections and microbial imbalance: When there are microbial infections in the GI tract, chemicals are released that widen the spaces between cells.
 The purpose of this is to flush out the bugs.
-In acute infections (such as food poising), this reaction is beneficial and temporary.
+In acute infections (such as food poisoning), this reaction is beneficial and temporary.
 But if an infection persists or is not adequately treated, the chemicals continue to be produced, the space between cells stays open and a leaky gut develops.
-Potential microbes that may persist in the GI tract and cause leaky gut include C. difficile (occurs after antibiotic use), candida, bacteria and parasites.
+Potential microbes that may persist in the GI tract and cause leaky gut include C. diff (occurs after antibiotic use), candida, bacteria and parasites.
 Potential pathogens can be identified by a stool analysis or via a breath test if overgrowth of bacteria is suspected in the small intestine (SIBO)

-- Poor digestion – undigested food particles can lead to inflammation in the GI tract.
+5. Poor digestion: Undigested food particles can lead to inflammation in the GI tract.
 This inflammation makes the cells susceptible to damage.
-Poor digestion can result from suboptimal liver or gallbladder function, high levels of stress or digestive enzyme deficiencies.
+Poor digestion can result from sub-optimal liver or gallbladder function, high levels of stress or digestive enzyme deficiencies.

 5 things to help seal a leaky gut